BenjaminMudrak/BenjaminMudrak.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
+My name is Ben!
 Welcome to my website!

 I am currently a Mathematics Ph.D.
 Candidate at Purdue University.
 My advisor is Professor Bernd Ulrich.